escapeInject

 async function render(pageContext) {

-// Note how we use the `escapeInject` string template tag for an HTML fragment
+// We use `escapeInject` for an HTML fragment

-// We use the `escapeInject` template tag again for the overall HTML and we can use
+// We use `escapeInject` again for the overall HTML

 return escapeInject`<html>